apollographql/apollo-server/docs/source/api/graphql-tools.md

 ### resolvers

-`resolvers` accepts resolvers in same format as [makeExecutableSchema](../features/resolvers.html).
+`resolvers` accepts resolvers in same format as [`makeExecutableSchema`](#makeExecutableSchema).
 It can also take an Array of resolvers.
 One addition to the resolver format is the possibility to specify a `fragment` for a resolver.
 The `fragment` must be a GraphQL fragment definition string, specifying which fields from the parent schema are required for the resolver to function properly.

 ```js
 resolvers: {